 The Four Phases of AI Transformation

 AI transformation is about more than the tools.
 It’s about having a vision for change, and setting a direction that your company can grow towards.
+This is about raising your sights beyond short term productivity gains towards to more transformative potential of the techology in service of your mission.

 Let’s get into it.